Fixed Asset

 Systems for managing controlled drugs

 Those that use controlled drugs (such as morphine, fentanyl and midazolam) are under tight regulations for control, and compliance with these regulations can be time consuming.
 SageData have developed a system that provides an accurate history of drug use, with minimum input from paramedic staff.
-For more information click here.
+Click here for more information on how to manage controlled drugs (and have proof of compliance).

 Let us know your business needs.
 We would be happy to suggest an approach.